wangonya/wangonya.com/content/blog/pytest-parametrize.md

 > tests may lead to a better API.
 Just make sure you don't go past the
 > point of diminishing returns.

-Pytest gives some ways to reduce duplication with fixtures.
+pytest gives some ways to reduce duplication with `parametrize`.

 Say you had a couple of endpoints that return data to be used in a report.
 The report data is supposed to be displayed in an excel sheet